cig0/nix-modulon/README.md

 }
 ```

 That's it!
-Modulon will automatically discover and import all valid NixOS modules from `./modules`.
+Modulon will automatically discover and import all valid NixOS adn Nix modules from `./modules`.

 ---